 Canadian Certification Council of Pathologists’ Assistants

-- Yes, if you applied for membership of the PA Section after the 2014 AGM then you can submit the exact same paperwork to apply for certification via the CCCPA-CCCAP.
+Yes, if you applied for membership of the PA Section after the 2014 AGM then you can submit the exact same paperwork to apply for certification via the CCCPA-CCCAP.
 Please change the first page of the application as the title is different.

 Please see the CCCPA-CCCAP website for more information at:

 - last updated July 2018 -